Salamanth/SortByListsForTrello/README.md

-# TrelloSortCardsBySteps
+# TrelloSortCardsByTags
-Chrome extension for Trello : Organizes cards by steps
+Chrome extension : Sort your cards by custom tags in Trello